ashvardanian/SimSIMD/README.md

 }
 ```

-This kind of unrolling has been historically the most commonly requested optimization for NumKong, and it's intentionally avoided.
+This kind of unrolling has been a common request for NumKong, but the library avoids it by design.

 __Modern CPUs already "unroll" in hardware.__
 Out-of-order engines with reorder buffers of 320–630 entries (Zen 4: 320, Golden Cove: 512, Apple Firestorm: ~630) can keep a dozen of loop iterations in-flight simultaneously.
 The physical register file is much larger than the ISA-visible architectural registers — Skylake has ~180 physical integer registers behind 16 architectural GPRs, and ~168 physical vector registers behind 32 architectural ZMMs.
 The register renaming unit maps the same `zmm0` in iteration N and iteration N+1 to different physical registers, extracting cross-iteration parallelism automatically — exactly the benefit that source-level unrolling was historically supposed to provide.

-__Unrolling actively hurts at NumKong's scale.__
+__Unrolling works against NumKong's goals.__
 Every unrolled copy is a distinct instruction in the binary.
 With 1,500+ kernel endpoints across 30+ backends, even 2x unrolling would inflate the `.text` section by megabytes — directly impacting install size for Python wheels, NPM packages, and Rust crates.
 Larger loop bodies also increase instruction-cache and micro-op-cache pressure; [Agner Fog](https://www.agner.org/optimize/) also recommends: